bupaverse/pm4py/README.md

 See the 'reticulate' documentation for more information on the available options or how to specify an existing Python environment: https://rstudio.github.io/reticulate/

+## PM4Py Version

+To help reproducibility and reduce the number of regressions due to API changes in PM4Py, this package is built against a fixed PM4Py version that is defined in the file `R/version.R`.
+We also adopt the versioning schema of the PM4Py project for this R package.
+So, the R package version `1.1.19` will install the PM4Py version `1.1.19`.
+In case of fixes required to the R package itself, for example, for bugs or adopting new features, we will add a suffix `-rev` to the version to indicate the change.
+Of course, nothing prevents you from manually overriding the synchronisation between the PM4Py version and the R PM4Py package version.

 ## Example